talkable/talkable-docs/source/liquid/developer.rst

 Friend Share Email Reminder
 ---------------------------

-This email is triggered only if Friend Share Email Reminder checkbox was checked on the :ref:`developer_advocate_share_page` when sharing. |br|
+Email is triggered only if Friend Share Email Reminder checkbox was checked on the :ref:`developer_advocate_share_page` when sharing. |br|
 By default reminder email sends out in 72 hours after sharing if Friend didn't use his Offer (i.e. didn't make a store purchase using coupon code).